Other articles written by Simon Wong

 From corporate life to conservation – how one man made the switch

 For years, Reino Grundling was living two lives.
-He worked in the complicated world of international logistics by day, but his real passion was volunteering to trap and control possums, stoats, and rats across Wellington in his spare time.
-International logistics was a career that spanned more than two decades of Reino’s life.
-“It sounded … Continue reading From corporate life to conservation – how one man made the switch
+He worked in international logistics, but his real passion was volunteering to trap and control possums, stoats, and rats across Wellington.

 Stencil with Birdsong Opānuku on it.